 If you use weed regularly and have decided you want to quit, you are likely to experience some withdrawal symptoms.
 These symptoms are not life-threatening; however, they will be difficult to deal with at the time, and ensuring you have family and friends to support you is essential.

 - Feeling like you don’t want to eat

-After quitting Marijuana, these symptoms are most likely to last two weeks, but some Marijuana users might experience the symptoms for longer.
-This is known as Post-Acute Withdrawal Syndrome.
+After quitting, these symptoms are most likely to last around two weeks, but some users might experience the symptoms for longer.
+This is known as post-acute withdrawal syndrome.

-It’s also important to remember that one person’s experience of quitting Marijuana will be different from another’s, and the severity of withdrawal will depend on things like frequency of use and overall health.
+It’s also important to remember that one person’s experience of quitting weed will be different from another’s, and the severity of withdrawal will depend on things like frequency of use and overall health.

-If you are struggling to quit Marijuana, Arrow Health has a variety of treatments, rehabilitation, and long-term support available.
+If you are struggling to quit cannabis, Arrow Health has a variety of treatments, rehabilitation, and long-term support available.